-To take full advantage of FAFSA on the Web, both the student and one of his or her custodial parents must have a Federal Student Aid PIN (personal identification number).
-The PIN serves as an electronic signature for U.S. Department of Education documents, including the FAFSA.
-The PIN may also be used to add schools to the FAFSA and make corrections to the FAFSA.
+To take full advantage of FAFSA on the Web, both the student and one of his or her custodial parents must have a Federal Student Aid (FSA) ID.
+The FSA ID serves as an electronic signature for U.S. Department of Education documents, including the FAFSA.
+The FSA ID may also be used to add schools to the FAFSA and make corrections to the FAFSA.

-Do not share the PIN with anybody, not even a relative.
-The PIN gives access to private information.
+Do not share the FSA ID with anybody, not even a relative.
+The FSA ID gives access to private information.
 It can also be used to sign federal education loan documents.

-The PIN works like the special number one might have for an ATM card.
+The FSA ID works like an electronic signature or like the username and password (credentials) one uses to access a bank or brokerage account web site.
 It identifies the person who is completing the FAFSA uniquely, and functions like a wet signature written with a pen.
-The student and custodial parent must each have their own PIN.
-They should each use a different number for their PIN, as otherwise the federal processor will flag the FAFSA for identity verification.
+The student and custodial parent must each have their own FSA ID.
+They should each use their FSA ID, as, otherwise, the federal processor will flag the FAFSA for identity verification.